Dvles/Minimal_blog/readme.md

 # Minimal Portfolio Template
+(In development)

 A free-to-use, minimal portfolio template for designers, designed to exercise building a custom WordPress theme that users can easily customize.

 ## Credits
 - **Design & Development:** Leslie Devota Habimana